andersju/municipality-privacy/README.md

 ```
 iex -S mix run -e "SiteGenerator.AddStuff.start()"
 ```

+Especially `SiteGenerator.AddStuff.start()` can take a *long* time because a few things are currently done very inefficiently.

 ## Generating GeoJSON for the map
 [D3.js](https://d3js.org/) is used for a simple visualization of the municipalities of Sweden, color-coded according to score.